brycedrennan/exception-reports/README.md

 ## Changelog

+#### 1.0.0
+ - Feature: Allow specification of a data_processor function that can alter the exception data
+ - Feature: Safer filenames (no colon characters)
+ - Refactor: Combine repetitive code into create_exception_report
+ - Refactor: Simplify logging API
+ - Refactor: Split ExceptionReporter into component functions.

 #### 0.4.0
  - Ensure the JSON version of exception data has the same data as the html version